beingmerry/phase-2-project/README.md

 # Ben

+Posted 2022-12-04 17:56 ET
-Hi Guy!
-Thought it might be fun to leave notes and tasks in the readme, maybe not the most efficient, but a good starting place for introducing ourselves.
+👋 Hi Guy!
+Thought it might be fun to leave notes and tasks in the readme.md, maybe not the most efficient, but a good starting place for introducing ourselves and working in the same repo I think...
+I'm looking at using the discussion feature also in GitHub but we should just chat tomorrow am about how we want to communicate.

-My name is Ben Merryman, I currently live in Phoenixville, Pennsylvania about 30 minutes outside of Philadelphia with my girlfriend Jamie and my dog Obi (1 year old, half Great Pyrennees - half mutt).
+🔔 To introduce myself, my name is Ben Merryman, I currently live in Phoenixville, Pennsylvania about 30 minutes outside of Philadelphia with my girlfriend Jamie and my dog Obi (1 year old, half Great Pyrennees - half mutt).

-I'm 34, love to sail and snowbaord, and have been really enjoying learning to program so far!
+⛵ I'm 34, love to sail and snowbaord, and have been really enjoying learning to program so far!

-Loking forward to an awesome project with you guys.
+👀 Looking forward to an awesome project with you guys.
 Prepare for the emoji's... 💥🏗️🎯

 # Kamran